dangkhanhlinh-73/dangkhanhlinh-73/README.md

-# 👋 About Me :
+# ⚡About Me:

-Hi everyone, I'm **Khánh Linh**, currently a student specializing in **Information Technology**.
+Hi everyone, I'm ** Khánh Linh**, currently a student specializing in **Information Technology**.
 Thank you for visiting my Github page, I hope you will learn something useful from it!

 ## 🌐 Socials